 This is more an issue at the national conferences.
 For instance, at RWA Nationals, each publisher does a book signing where you literally go pick up books for free.
-Now, offering writers free books is like putting out a donut buffet at fat camp.
+Now, offering writers free books is like putting out a donut buffet after you've been on a juice diet.
 We're drawn to it, our eyes glazed over, mumbling "boooooks, booooookkksss."

 4. Keeping to yourself or only socializing with your little group of friends.

 The vast majority of writers are introverts.
 And when we go to a conference (especially our first conference) we have the urge to keep our heads down and stay focused on the task at hand.
 This can be even more the case when you're pre-published and still wrestling with your own feelings about calling yourself a writer out loud.
 But a big part of the benefit of a conference is the networking aspect.
 People are SUPER friendly.
 And you're all writers, so you automatically have something in common.
 For you shy people (like me), force yourself to turn to the person next to you in a workshop or at lunch and ask "So what do you write?"
 You'll be amazed how easy the conversation is and how you can meet some really great new friends.

 This is the biggest mistake of all.
 Yes, sometimes it's a location or finance issue.
 That's understandable.
 But if you have the means to get to a conference--there are fabulous local ones all over the place--then go!
 Online conferences are great, but there's something about being present in a room with others who are doing the same as you.
 It's awesome.
 I've learned so much at conferences, have met great people, and I never fail to leave them feeling re-energized about my writing.
 So put yourself out there.

 Alright, for those of you who have been to a conference, have you made any of these mistakes?
 What other tips would you give conference-goers?
 And if you haven't been to a conference, how come?